 We are developing a single dose, oral cholera vaccine using a live, genetically attenuated cholera strain.
 Based on this technology, discovered in academia, we have developed the vaccine through early Phase II trials.
-During 2001, AVANT announced results of a Phase IIb clinical trial conducted by the Walter Reed Army Institute of Research ("WRAIR") and the National Institutes of Health (the "NIH") with our investigational vaccine against cholera, called CholeraGardeTM.
+During 2001, AVANT announced results of a Phase IIb clinical trial conducted by the Walter Reed Army Institute of Research ("WRAIR") and the National Institutes of Health (the "NIH") with our investigational vaccine against cholera, called CholeraGarde®.
 Results of that study demonstrated the ability of AVANT's vaccine candidate to provide complete protection against moderate and severe diarrhea in vaccinated individuals challenged with live, virulent cholera.
-During 2002, AVANT completed a Phase II dose-ranging study with CholeraGardeTM which confirmed the safety and activity of this vaccine and supported the start of trials in December 2002 with the International Vaccine Institute ("IVI") in Bangladesh, where cholera is endemic.
-In January 2004, we announced positive preliminary results of the adult portion from the Phase II clinical trial of CholeraGardeTM in Bangladesh.
+During 2002, AVANT completed a Phase II dose-ranging study with CholeraGarde® which confirmed the safety and activity of this vaccine and supported the start of trials in December 2002 with the International Vaccine Institute ("IVI") in Bangladesh, where cholera is endemic.
+In January 2004, we announced positive preliminary results of the adult portion from the Phase II clinical trial of CholeraGarde® in Bangladesh.
 In 70 adult subjects, enrolled as part of this ongoing study that is assessing the safety and immunogenicity of the vaccine in adults prior to moving into progressively younger pediatric populations, vaccination with the single-dose, oral cholera vaccine was well tolerated.
 Moreover, over 70% of the vaccinated adults responded with a favorable immune response.
-The study will complete in the second half of 2004.
+IVI has completed enrollment of all pediatric patients and AVANT expects to report results from the trial in mid-2005.

-Based on the similar technology, AVANT has designed its Ty800 vaccine to offer rapid, single-dose protection against Salmonella typhi, the cause of typhoid fever.
-The National Institute of Allergy and Infectious Disease (the "NIAID") of the NIH and AVANT have entered into a cooperative agreement for the NIAID to conduct a Phase I in-patient dose ranging clinical trial aimed at demonstrating the safety and immunogenicity of the Ty800 typhoid fever vaccine.
+Based on similar technology, AVANT has designed its Ty800 vaccine to offer rapid, single-dose protection against Salmonella typhi, the cause of typhoid fever.
+The National Institute of Allergy and Infectious Disease (the "NIAID") of the NIH and AVANT have entered into a cooperative agreement for the NIAID to conduct a Phase I/II in-patient dose ranging clinical trial aimed at demonstrating the safety and immunogenicity of the Ty800 typhoid fever vaccine.
 The NIAID trial seeks to confirm the safety and immunogenicity of the Ty800 oral vaccine observed in an earlier physician sponsored Ty800 vaccine study.
-We are also developing additional bacterial vaccines to prevent infection with Shigella, enterotoxigenic E. coli and Campylobacter-all important causes of severe diarrheal illness.
+NIAID has funded the manufacture of Ty800 vaccine for clinical testing and expects to initiate the Phase I/II trial in the first half of 2005.
+We are also developing additional bacterial vaccines to prevent infection with Shiqella, enterotoxigenic E. coli and Campylobacter-all important causes of severe diarrheal illness.